addixon/ErgCompetePM/readme.md

 ## Known issues
 At this time, the Runtime Identifiers do not seem to be respected.
 These are used in establishing the correct libusb library to use.
 A workaround is to manually specify the desired library based on OS in LibUsbDotNet.LibUsbDotNet.Generated.NativeMethods.cs

+If a device is disconnected and then reconnected within the auto discovery window, any write command results in a Timeout.
+I intend to explore events instead of polling to get a faster read on when a device is disconnected, but a workaround is to lower the AutoDiscovery period.

 ## Recognitions
 In the process of converting this application from the PM3 libraries to a lower-level usb implementation, there were a few projects that helped provide insight into troubleshooting and communication standards.
 Those are:
 - https://github.com/wemakewaves/PyRow